um-grex/grex-docs/content/english/storage/data-sharing.md

 > Note that the above example refers to /home and uses the symlink to project.
 This will not work for data sharing between different PIs because $HOME is private.
 Thus, to refer to the shared data, "real" paths on __project__ of the form /project/PI-GIDnumber/Shared_data must be used.

-Another requirement for data sharing between different research groups exists.
-Data residing under different /project trees belonging to different PIs, requires for sharing  the top project directory must be opened for "Search" only.
-An example the  ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group (the 123456 is the project GUID of the PI):
+### Data sharing across Research Groups

+Linux ACLs described above are the way to share data across research groups.

+When sharing data between different PIs, residing under separate __/project__ directories, "search" access must be granted at the top project directory level.
+For example, to allow search access for group __wg-abcde__ on a PI's project directory:

 {{< highlight bash >}}
 setfacl -m g:wg-abcde:X /project/123456/
 {{< /highlight >}}

+Note that the real, absolute path to the project has to be used rather than a $HOME-based symbolic link.
+To get the absolute path to the PI's project, use ```diskusage_report``` tool.

+### Managing ACLs: viewing and removing

+Use ```getfacl``` to display current ACL settings.
-How to display existing access setting and remove existing ACLs when they are no longer needed?
+Use ```setfacl -b``` to remove ACLs when they are no longer needed:

 {{< highlight bash >}}
-# display current ACLs
+# Display current ACLs for a directory
 getfacl /home/someuser/projects/def-somePI/Shared_data

-# remove all the ACLs from it
+# Remove all ACLs from a directory
 setfacl -bR /home/someuser/projects/def-somePI/Shared_data

-{{< /highlight >}}

-For data sharing between different research groups, that is, the data residing under different /project trees belonging to different PIs, the top project directory must be opened for "Search" only.
-An example the  ACL command, to allow for "search" access of the top directory to a group wg-abcdf, presumably with some of the directories under it being shared by a UNIX group (the 123456 is the project GUID of the PI):

-{{< highlight bash >}}
-setfacl -m g:wg-abcdf:X /project/123456
 {{< /highlight >}}

 ## External links